 - Begin With the End in Mind.
 You should know exactly which direction you want to take for your short-term goal.
 This means no wishy-washy, middle of the road approaches that lead to stagnant progress.
 Decide, then take proper action.

 - Meet Your Calorie and Protein Requirements.
 As long as you eat your target number of calories and enough protein, you will make good progress.
 The rest certainly does matter, or else it wouldn’t be included on this page.
 However, it does not make the difference between success and failure.

 - Eat Foods That You Enjoy.
 You must be able to stay on your nutrition plan to have a successful diet.
 Avoid insane cravings and binges by making your favorite foods a regular part of your diet (while still meeting calorie and macro requirements).

 Consistency is Key to Victory.
-This wraps up the nine fundamental steps of making your perfect bodybuilding diet.
+This wraps up the ten fundamental steps of making your perfect bodybuilding diet.
 It may take a little time to get used to and a couple of cycles to find what works best, but just stick with it and it will soon become second nature.
 Be consistent with your diet plan and the new and improved body will follow suit.